jakelishman/qiskit/docs/contributing_to_qiskit.rst

 Contributing to a Specific Repo
 ********************************

-Each Qiskit package has it's own set of Contributing Guidelines (kept in the CONTRIBUTING.md file) which details specific information on contributing to that repository.
+Each Qiskit package has its own set of Contributing Guidelines (kept in the ``CONTRIBUTING.md`` file) which details specific information on contributing to that repository.
 Make sure you read through the repo-specific Contributing Guidelines prior to making your contribution to a specific repo as each project may have slightly different requirements and processes.